AWS Certification Exam Cheat Sheet

 Elastic Load Balancing – ELB

-• Elastic Load balancing is an effective way to increase the availability of a system and distributes incoming traffic to application across several EC2 instances
+• Elastic Load Balancing is an effective way to increase the availability of a system and distributes incoming traffic to applications across several EC2 instances.

-• Elastic Load Balancing detects unhealthy instances within its pool of EC2 instances and automatically reroutes traffic to healthy instances, until the unhealthy instances have been restored seamlessly using Auto Scaling.
+• Elastic Load Balancing detects unhealthy instances within its pool and automatically reroutes traffic to healthy instances, until the unhealthy instances have been restored seamlessly using Auto Scaling.

 • Auto Scaling and Elastic Load Balancing are an ideal combination – while ELB gives a single DNS name for addressing, Auto Scaling ensures there is always the right number of healthy EC2 instances to accept requests.